-Our executive officers as of January 31, 2015, are as follows:
+Our executive officers as of February 15, 2016, are as follows:

-NAME AGE POSITION Steven J. Lund 61 Executive Chairman of the Board M. Truman Hunt 55 President and Chief Executive Officer Ritch N. Wood 49 Chief Financial Officer Joseph Y. Chang 62 Chief Scientific Officer and Executive Vice President, Product Development Daniel R. Chard 50 President, Global Sales and Operations D. Matthew Dorny 50 General Counsel and Secretary Scott E. Schwerdt 57 President, Americas Region
+Name Age Position Steven J. Lund 62 Executive Chairman of the Board M. Truman Hunt 56 President and Chief Executive Officer Ritch N. Wood 50 Chief Financial Officer Joseph Y. Chang 63 Chief Scientific Officer and Executive Vice President of Product Development Ryan S. Napierski 42 President of Global Sales and Operations D. Matthew Dorny 52 General Counsel and Secretary

 Steven J. Lund has served as Executive Chairman of our board of directors since May 2012.
 Mr. Lund previously served as Vice Chairman of our board of directors from September 2006 to May 2012 and as President, Chief Executive Officer and a member of our board of directors from 1996, when we went public, until 2003.
 Mr. Lund was a founding stockholder of our company.
 Mr. Lund is a trustee of the Nu Skin Force for Good Foundation, a charitable organization established in 1996 by our company to help encourage and drive the philanthropic efforts of our company and its sales force and employees to enrich the lives of others.
 Mr. Lund worked as an attorney in private practice prior to joining our company as Vice President and General Counsel.
-He received a B.A. degree from Brigham Young University's J. Reuben Clark Law School.
+He received a B.A. degree from Brigham Young University and a J.D. degree from Brigham Young University's J. Reuben Clark Law School.

 M. Truman Hunt has served as our President and Chief Executive Officer since 2003.
 He also joined our board of directors when he was named Chief Executive Officer.
 Mr. Hunt has served in various positions with our company since 1994, including Executive Vice President from 2001 to 2003 and General Counsel from 1996 to 2003.
-From 2005 until 2008, Mr. Hunt served as Chairman of the World Federation of Direct Selling Associations, a global trade association for the direct selling industry.
-Mr. Hunt has served as vice-chairman of the United States Direct Selling Association since 2012.
+From 2005 until 2008, Mr. Hunt served as chairman of the World Federation of Direct Selling Associations, a global trade association for the direct selling industry.
+Mr. Hunt also served as chairman of the board of directors for the United States Direct Selling Association from 2014 to 2015.
 He received a B.S. degree from Brigham Young University and a J.D. degree from the University of Utah.

 Ritch N. Wood has served as our Chief Financial Officer since November 2002.
-Prior to this appointment, Mr. Wood served as Vice President, Finance from July 2002 to November 2002 and Vice President, New Market Development from June 2001 to July 2002.
+Prior to this appointment, Mr. Wood served as Vice President, Finance from July 2002 to November 2002 and Vice President, New Market Development from 2001 to 2002.
 Mr. Wood joined our company in 1993 and has served in various capacities.
 Prior to joining us, he worked for the accounting firm of Grant Thornton LLP.
-Mr. Wood earned a B.S. and a Master of Accountancy degrees from Brigham Young University.
+Mr. Wood earned a B.S. and a Master of Accountancy degree from Brigham Young University.

-Joseph Y. Chang has served as our Chief Scientific Officer and Executive Vice President of Product Development since February 2006.
-Dr. Chang served as President of our Pharmanex division from April 2000 to February 2006.
-Dr. Chang served as Vice President of Clinical Studies and Pharmacology of Pharmanex from 1997 until April 2000.
-Dr. Chang has nearly 35 years of pharmaceutical experience.
+Joseph Y. Chang has served as our Chief Scientific Officer and Executive Vice President of Product Development since 2006.
+Dr. Chang served as President of our Pharmanex division from 2000 to 2006.
+Dr. Chang served as Vice President of Clinical Studies and Pharmacology of Pharmanex from 1997 until 2000.
+Dr. Chang has 35 years of pharmaceutical experience.
 He received a B.S. degree from Portsmouth University and a Ph.D. degree from the University of London.